-In response to this, the Malaysian Communications and Multimedia Commission (“MCMC”) has warned the public, particularly the online users, not to spread and disseminate false and unverified news and rumours as it will make it more difficult for the investigation teams to carry out their tasks.
+In response to this Malaysian at large wonders how the Malaysian government is regulating contents on the Internet.
+The Malaysian Communications and Multimedia Commission (“MCMC”) has warned the public, particularly the online users, not to spread and disseminate false and unverified news and rumours as it will make it more difficult for the investigation teams to carry out their tasks.
 The MCMC further said that those who did so may be investigated under Sections 211 and/or 233 of the Communications and Multimedia Act 1998 (“CMA”).

 “No content applications service provider, or other person using a content application service, shall provide content which is indecent, obscene, false, menacing or offensive in character with intent to annoy, abuse, threaten or harass any person”.